-Our nation continues to face a multitude of serious and evolving threats ranging from homegrown violent extremists to hostile foreign intelligence services and operatives, from sophisticated cyber-based attacks to Internet facilitated sexual exploitation of children, from violent gangs and criminal organizations to public corruption and corporate fraud.
-Keeping pace with these threats is a significant challenge for the FBI, and requires us to stay current with constantly evolving technologies.
-Our adversaries-terrorists, foreign intelligence services, and criminals-take advantage of technology, including the Internet and social media, to facilitate illegal activities, to recruit followers, to encourage terrorist attacks and other illicit actions, and to disperse information on building improvised explosive devices and other means to attack the United States.
-The breadth of these threats and challenges are as complex as at any time in our history.
+Our Nation continues to face a multitude of serious and evolving threats ranging from homegrown violent extremists ("HVEs") to hostile foreign intelligence services and operatives, from sophisticated cyber-based attacks to internet facilitated sexual exploitation of children, from violent gangs and criminal organizations to public corruption and corporate fraud.
+Keeping pace with these threats is a significant challenge for the FBI.
+As an organization, we must be able to stay current with constantly evolving technologies.
+Our adversaries take advantage of modern technology, including the internet and social media, to facilitate illegal activities, recruit followers, encourage terrorist attacks and other illicit actions, and disperse information on building improvised explosive devices and other means to attack the United States.
+The breadth of these threats and challenges are as complex as any time in our history.
 And the consequences of not responding to and countering threats and challenges have never been greater.

-The support of Congress, including this Committee, is critical in helping the FBI do its part to thwart these threats and face these challenges.
-That support enables us to establish strong capabilities and capacities to assess threats, to share intelligence, to leverage key technologies, and-often most importantly-to hire some of the best talent to serve as Special Agents, Intelligence Analysts, and professional staff.
-We are continuously enhancing a workforce that possesses skills and knowledge to deal with the complex threats and challenges we face today-and will face tomorrow.
-We are building a leadership cadre that views change and transformation as a positive tool for keeping the FBI focused on the key threats facing our nation.
+The FBI is establishing strong capabilities and capacities to assess threats, share intelligence, and leverage key technologies.
+We are hiring some of the best to serve as special agents, intelligence analysts, and professional staff.
+We have built, and are continuously enhancing, a workforce that possesses the skills and knowledge to deal with the complex threats and challenges we face today and tomorrow.
+We are building a leadership team that views change and transformation as a positive tool for keeping the FBI focused on the key threats facing our nation.

 Today's FBI is a national security and law enforcement organization that uses, collects, and shares intelligence in everything we do.
 Each FBI employee understands that, to defeat the key threats facing our nation, we must constantly strive to be more efficient and more effective.
 Just as our adversaries continue to evolve, so, too, must the FBI.
-We live in a time of acute and persistent terrorist and criminal threats to our national security, our economy, and indeed our communities.
-These diverse threats underscore the complexity and breadth of the FBI's mission: to protect the American people and uphold the Constitution of the United States.
+We live in a time of persistent terrorist, nation-state, and criminal threats to our national security, our economy, and indeed our communities.